canyongbs/advisingapp/.cleanup-tasks/2026_07_08_subscription_expiration_feature.md

 ## Additional Cleanup

-Once `SubscriptionExpirationFeature` is fully rolled out and the flag is removed, search the codebase for `TODO: Cleanup Task` and apply the following changes:

 - In `app/Http/Requests/Tenants/SyncTenantRequest.php`:
     1. Change the `subscriptionStatus` rule from `['nullable', Rule::enum(SubscriptionStatus::class)]` back to `['required', Rule::enum(SubscriptionStatus::class)]` — safe once Olympus always sends the field.